 LOCATED ON THE QEW: The 400-series highway starts at the Peace Bridge with 138km from Fort Erie leading straight to Toronto.

-PUBLIC TRANSIT: Fort Erie Transit provides a local and affordable public transportation system that connects Fort Erie to its various communities and to neighbouring municipalities throughout the Niagara region via Niagara Region Transit.
+PUBLIC TRANSIT: Niagara Transit provides a local and affordable public transportation system that connects Fort Erie to its various communities and to neighbouring municipalities throughout the Niagara Region.